actuate-rs/actuate/README.md

 ```
 cargo add actuate --features full
 ```
+For more feature flags, see the crate documentation for [features](https://docs.rs/actuate/latest/actuate/#features).

 ## Inspiration
 This crate is inspired by [Xilem](https://github.com/linebender/xilem) and uses a similar approach to type-safe reactivity.
 The main difference with this crate is the concept of scopes, components store their state in their own scope and updates to that scope re-render the component.